GautamDeepak/GEARS/Intro_RS_Prac05.md

 ```
 ![Figure 4.
 Chart 2](Prac5/chart2.PNG)

-11. On the top right cornor of the chart you have a pop-up button (highlighted in previous figure).
+5. On the top right cornor of the chart you have a pop-up button (highlighted in previous figure).
 Click on the button that will open the chart in next chrome tab.
 In this tab you will have the options to save the figure as PNG, or download the actual chart data in CSV.
 ![Figure 4.
 Chart 2](Prac5/chart3.PNG)

 ## 4. Exercises

 - Try and plot spectra for a Sentinel-2 image, instead of a Landsat-8 one.
 - Experiment with additional landcover classes
-- After this prac, you can also complete the assessment#2
+- After completing this prac, you are ready to attempt the assessment#2

 ## 5. Complete script
 ```JavaScript